 What is a GMP Certification?

-GMP is a system for ensuring that products/services are consistently produced and controlled according to quality standards.
+GMP is a system for ensuring that products and services are consistently produced, offered and controlled according to quality standards.
 The design and construction of cleanrooms must be based on EN ISO 14644 and GMP guidelines.

-The basic principles and application of qualification and validation are described in Annex 15 to the PIC/S and EU Guide to GMP A GMP certification is assuring that the project meets all the criteria to be functional with the objective of providing the required quality level.
+The basic principles and application of qualification and validation are described in Annex 15 of the PIC/S and EU Guide of GMP.
+A GMP certification reinforces the assertion that the project meets all the criteria to be fully operational and functional with the objective of providing the required quality level.

 02. At a glance